Reading data from Excel format and building models

 wireframe!( xRange, yRange, zz' )

-accept a point cloud as input (as you have seen, we used data in the form of one-dimensional vectors Vector
+Models created using GLM they take a point cloud as input (as you saw, we used data in the form of one-dimensional vectors Vector) and allow you to perform extrapolation without any additional settings.

-Finding the point of minimum¶
+Finding the minimum point

 using Optim